 Golf coaches and fitness professionals love that the RIP Trainer emphasizes every degree in the range of motion to help users determine their strengths and weaknesses in rotational movement.
 It’s practically impossible to mask flaws when working with it, so athletes and coaches can better identify and target areas for improvement.
 (Golfers like Charles Howell and Tim Burke have both used the RIP Trainer in their workouts.)
 Athletes in rotational sports—baseball, hockey, tennis, and especially golf—see the RIP Trainer as the perfect complement to their foundational strength training program because it mimics a movement like a golf swing in terms of weight shift in the feet, rotation in the hips and shoulders, and generating power.

-The tool is a no-brainer for golfers, who benefit from a better range of motion—particularly through the upper thoracic spine, shoulders, hips, and ankles.
+The tool is a no-brainer for golfers, who benefit from a better range of motion—particularly through the upper T-spin, shoulders, hips, and ankles.
 “At the end of the day, the trick is how can golfers maximize their club head speed at the point of impact,” Frankel explains.
 “The more range of motion you have is helpful.
 The more strength and power you can develop through that range of motion becomes helpful.”
 Between increasing the range of motion and helping athletes develop greater control over that range, the RIP Trainer can improve athletic performance.

 For pros and amateurs alike, the RIP Trainer is an accessible, intuitive tool to step up your golf game.
 “If you put together ground reaction force, rotational power, and awareness of where your body is in three dimensional space, those are three huge components of golf in general.
 So just spending a little bit of time tuning those things up has great transfer over to your game,” Frankel said.
 If you’re looking for ways to fine-tune your golf swing, the RIP Trainer could be your secret weapon.